benfrick/docs-portfolio/src/doc/commerce/payment/use-payment.md

 Consumers scan a QR code to pay with WeChat in a web browser flow, also known as native payment.

-The Vendor generates a transaction QR Code according to the WeChat Payment Protocol, and the Payer goes to "Scan QR Code" in their WeChat in order to complete payment.
+The Vendor generates a transaction QR Code according to the WeChat Payment Protocol, and the payer goes to "Scan QR Code" in their WeChat in order to complete payment.
 This mode is applicable to payments made on websites, physical stores, media advertising, or other scenarios.

 Desktop flow: Experience displays QR code at the end of checkout (what generates the QR code?).
 Consumer scans code with phone and opens WeChat app.
 User pays. (when is wechat deferred payment called? how is nike notified of payment?